Hamiltonian control to desynchronize Kuramoto oscillators with higher-order interactions: Introduction

 In many cases, synchronization can be beneficial, for example, in adjusting human circadian rhythms to the day-night cycles~\cite{Hafner2012}.
-Synchronization can, however, also be detrimental, as in epileptic seizures \cite{cumin2007generalising}.
+Synchronization can, however, also be detrimental, as in epileptic seizures~\cite{cumin2007generalising}.
 The latter being characterized by a hyper-synchronization state that is abnormally strong, persistent in time and acting on a large portion of the brain, whose ultimate effect is to induce malfunctioning in the patient behavior.
-Methods to precisely control the system to avoid or reduce synchronization can thus have a crucial impact on the systems, and in the epilepsy case on the well-being of the patients.
-Control methods exist for complex systems in general \cite{liu2016control,liu2011controllability}, and for synchronization specifically \cite{gjata2017using,asllani2018minimally}.
-However, these control methods are devised for pairwise-coupled oscillators.
-To date, we lack control methods designed for synchronization on higher-order networks.
-This is even more important, as we know that higher-order interactions can favor explosive transitions \cite{skardal2019abrupt, millan2020explosive}.
+Methods to precisely control the system to avoid or reduce synchronization can thus have a crucial impact on the systems, and in the case of epilepsy, on the well-being of the patients. {\rev In this context, pinning control methods, i.e. control signals injected in particular locations of the system, are well suited~\cite{tass,neurocontrol,DBS}.